abdussami-tayyab/ab/README.md

 Usage
 -----
 After you have defined your tests and enabled testing in the config you can start designing your A/B tests.
-It's as easy as 1-2-3 because the only thing you need to do is displaying a different peace of content for each test.
+It's as easy as 1-2-3 because the only thing you need to do is displaying a different piece of content for each test.
 Let's assume you have defined the tests from above, your view could look like this:

     @test('teaser1')
         Teaser 1 is being displayed